ClientModder/ClientModder/README.md

-I am a discord client modder
+I am no longer a discord client modder